Roberto Moreno: In between years

-His performance at AGS did not get him a seat in F1.
+Moreno's performance at AGS did not get him a seat in F1.
 He went to Bromley Motorsport in F3000.
 The team, owned by Ron Salt, had Gary Anderson as its Technical Director, with whom Roberto had worked with at Galles.
 With help from Reynard Motorsport, they began the season with virtually no money.
 Revenge was sweet, when Moreno took a sponsorless Reynard-Cosworth 88D to the title by winning three early-season races, at Pau, Silverstone and Monza in a row.
 A fourth win came in the Birmingham Superprix.

 Also in 1988, Moreno made an appearance at Snetterton in the Celebrity Car in the inaugural Honda CR-X Challenge.

 F1 substitute (1989–1995)

-Not even winning the FIA International Formula 3000 Championship in 1988 in an unsponsored Reynard 88D made the impression needed for a big team to recruit him.
+Not even winning the FIA International Formula 3000 Championship in 1988 in an unsponsored Reynard 88D made the impression needed for a big team to recruit Moreno.
 Instead, he signed a testing contract with Ferrari, who helped him land a racing drive with the ambitious Coloni outfit.
 The car was never competitive and Moreno only made the grid four times out of 16 attempts.

 Moreno driving for Benetton at the 1991 United States Grand Prix.

 Initially, 1990 seemed to be even less promising, with Moreno signing for the nosediving EuroBrun outfit, qualifying for just two out of the first fourteen races of the season.
 However, shortly after being informed the team would not be competing in the last two rounds of the season, he was contacted by Benetton to drive their second car, with Alessandro Nannini having almost lost a hand in a helicopter crash following the Spanish Grand Prix.
 After qualifying eighth, he then shadowed his teammate, Piquet, coming home an excellent second on his Benetton debut in the 1990 Japanese Grand Prix at Suzuka, although this result was helped by most other top cars dropping out, with Alain Prost and Ayrton Senna famously colliding at the first corner while their teammates Nigel Mansell (Ferrari) and Gerhard Berger (McLaren) would both retire.
 After then again qualifying 8th in the Australian Grand Prix in Adelaide before going on to finish 7th (Piquet again won), Moreno got a full contract with Benetton for 1991 season.